cassiopagnoncelli/quant-etl/guides/README_fred_setup.md

 ## Next Steps

 After successfully importing FRED data, you can:
-1. View the imported data using `rake etl:status`
+1. View the imported data using `rake qetl:status`
 2. Query the data using the Univariate model
-3. Set up scheduled updates using `rake etl:update_all`
+3. Set up scheduled updates using `rake qetl:update_all`